AtumaDavid/chatapp-with-stream-and-clerk/README.md

   `customActiveChannel`: "An optional string representing a custom active channel.").
 Inside the component.
 - A `useEffect` hook is used to monitor changes to the show prop.
 If show becomes false, it sets `usersMenuOpen` to false, effectively closing the user menu.
 - A custom `ChannelPreviewCustom` component is defined using the `useCallback` hook.
 This component is a modification of `ChannelPreviewMessenger` and has custom behavior when a channel is selected.
 It calls the `onClose` callback and sets the active channel when a channel is selected.
-- The ChannelList component displays a list of chat channels filtered by the user's ID.
+- The `ChannelList` component displays a list of chat channels filtered by the user's ID.
-- It uses a custom ChannelPreviewCustom component for rendering channel previews with custom behavior.
+- It uses a custom `ChannelPreviewCustom` component for rendering channel previews with custom behavior.
 - The onClose function is called when a channel is selected to close the sidebar.

 # ChatChannel.tsx

 - ChatChannel.js defines a component for the main chat channel.
 - It includes a Channel component that contains the chat interface elements.
-- The ChannelHeader, MessageList, and MessageInput components are used to display and interact with chat messages.
+- The `ChannelHeader`, `MessageList`, and `MessageInput` components are used to display and interact with chat messages.
-- The Thread component is used to view message threads.
+- The `Thread` component is used to view message threads.
-- The component's visibility is controlled by the show prop, and it hides the channel when a thread is active based on the hideChannelOnThread prop.
+- The component's visibility is controlled by the `show` prop, and it hides the channel when a thread is active based on the `hideChannelOnThread` prop.

+# CustomChannelHeader.tsx

+- The `CustomChannelHeader` is a component that provides a customized header for a chat channel.
+- `CustomChannelHeader.tsx` defines two components, `CustomChannelHeader` and `ChannelNotificationToggleButton`, which are used to customize the header of the chat channel in the chat application.

+1. **CustomChannelHeader Component**:

+- This is the main component responsible for rendering the custom channel header.
+- Inside the component, it uses the `useUser` hook from Clerk to get information about the currently logged-in user.
+- It then uses the `useChannelStateContext` hook from Stream Chat to access the current channel's id.
+- The component renders a 'div' with a flex layout containing the default `ChannelHeader` component provided by Stream Chat (using the spread operator ...props to pass down its props).
+- The `ChannelNotificationToggleButton` component, which is conditionally rendered based on whether there is a user and a channel ID available.

+2. **ChannelNotificationToggleButton Component**

+- This is responsible for rendering the button to mute/unmute channel notifications.
+- It takes user and `channelId` as props.
+- It uses the `useChannelActionContext` hook from Stream Chat to access the `addNotification` function, which can be used to display notifications to the user.
+- It checks whether the current channel is muted for the logged-in user by examining the user's metadata.
+- It defines an async function called `setChannelMuted` that can be called to toggle the channel's notification status.
+This function updates the user's metadata and displays a notification based on the result.
+- The component renders an icon (either BellOff or Bell) based on whether the channel is muted or not.
+Clicking on the icon calls the `setChannelMuted` function accordingly.